Categories

 November 2022

-This week’s ruling by a Coroner that two-year-old Awaab Ishak died of a respiratory condition caused by exposure to the mould in his flat has shaken the social housing industry and left politicians and advocates for healthy, safe homes demanding to know how such a thing could have happened in 2020 (the year Awaab died).
+This week’s Coroner’s ruling that two-year-old Awaab Ishak died from a respiratory condition caused by exposure to mould in his flat has sent shockwaves through the social housing sector.
+The ruling has reignited national debate about damp and mould in social housing and raised urgent questions about how such conditions were allowed to persist in 2020, the year Awaab died.

 “We all know that local authorities are facing challenging times when it comes to finance but, frankly, that is no excuse.”